B0gdanR/Radublog/content/post/Welcome to Half on Cloud.md

----
++++
-title: "Welcome to Half on Cloud"
+title = "Welcome to Half on Cloud" date = "2025-09-10T01:00:00+03:00" draft = false
-date: "2025-09-09T14:30:00+03:00"
-draft: false
-tags: ["welcome"]
+tags = ["welcome"]
-categories: ["General"]
+categories = ["General"]
-author: "Radu Bogdan"
+author = "Radu Bogdan"
-description: "Welcome to my blog about modern workplace and cloud technologies"
+description = "Welcome to my blog about modern workplace and cloud technologies" thumbnail = "images/ballpoint-pen.jpg"
-featureImage: "images/ballpoint-pen.jpg"
----
++++

 ## Welcome to Half on Cloud!

 This is my new blog about modern workplace technologies and cloud solutions.
 Stay tuned for content about:

 - Microsoft 365 and Azure
 - SCCM and Intune
 - VMware virtualization
 - PowerShell automation